Tsutenkaku Tower 通天閣

 Classic steel structure packing a punch of vibrant history

 Shinsekai is the place to experience the Osaka of old, and Tsutenkaku Tower is the defining landmark of the area.
 The 100-meter steel tower may not appear particularly tall by modern-day standards, but it has carved out its own place in local history as a symbol of progress and innovation.
-Head to the top to get a pleasant view of the city, where you can also see exhibits and artifacts showing the vibrant history of the area.
+First head to the top to get a pleasant view of the city, and then go down to the third floor to see exhibits and artifacts showing the vibrant history of the area.

 - Take in the view of the city from the top of this Eiffel Tower-inspired structure